-Accessible Belgium Netherlands Denmark: These small kingdoms of Central Europe, together with the tiny Grand Duchy of Luxembourg, form an important part of the European Community.
+These small (by territory) kingdoms of north central Europe, together with the tiny Grand Duchy of Luxembourg, form an important part of the European Community.

-Belgium, a country born from the union of 2 regions of different culture and traditions (Flanders and Walloni) is the heart of the European Community.
+Belgium, a country born from the union of 2 regions of different culture and traditions (Flanders with Flemish culture and Walllonia with French culture) was chosen as the heart of the European Community.

 The main European institutions are based in Brussels.

-It houses an ancient part, gathered around the scenic Grand Place, where the stone paved roads could be uncomfortable by wheelchair.
+It houses an ancient part, gathered around the scenic Grand Place where the paving made of stones can make it uncomfortable to travel in a wheelchair.

 Regarding public transport, buses are accessible even if they are often crowded.

-The metro has 6 lines and not all stations are wheelchair accessible.
+The metro is limited to 6 lines and not all stations are wheelchair accessible.

-In addition to Brussels, the most popular tourist destinations are found in Flanders: Brugge, Ghent and Antwerp.
+In addition to Brussels, the most popular tourist destinations are found in Flanders and in particular the cities of Brugge, Ghent and Antwerp.

 All three are rich in ancient buildings that date back to the Middle Ages.

-The most fascinating is certainly Brugges which preserves, escaped from the damage of wars, a typically medieval environment with the ancient buildings reflecting in the canals.
+The most fascinating is certainly Brugges which preserves, perfectly preserved, and escaped from the damage of wars, a typically medieval environment with the ancient buildings that are reflected in the canals that cross it.

 Ghent also retains an ancient center with a medieval aspect but overall it is less rich in things to see even if the best choice, if you have time, would be to visit both.